gambadio/ScolarForge/README.md

 ## 📄 License

-This project is open source.
-Please check the repository for specific license terms.
+This project is licensed for **non-commercial use only**.

+**Personal Use**: Free to use, copy, and modify for private, educational, and non-commercial purposes.
+**Commercial Use**: Prohibited without explicit written permission.

+For commercial licensing inquiries, please contact: **ricardo.kupper@adalala.com**

 ## 🌟 Acknowledgments